 Wichita has superb links to the rest of the nation.

 Wichita is located approximately 170 miles south-southeast of the geographic center of the Continental U.S., and approximately 370 miles west of the geodesic center of the U.S. (Center of Population.)
 This central location is ideal for businesses serving national as well as regional markets.
 Companies involved in international trade benefit from the Sedgwick County Foreign Trade Zone and Kansas Global Trade Services.

 Highways and Motor Freight

 Wichita is located directly on Interstate I-35, the only Midwest interstate corridor in North America connecting Canada, the U.S. and Mexico.
 Interstate 35 connects with major east-west interstate I-70 via I-135 about 90 miles to the north and with I-40 about 150 miles to the south.
 Wichita is a major trucking hub due to its high concentration of manufacturing and role as a regional marketing center.
-In 2016, the Kansas state highway system was ranked as the nation’s third best in overall highway performance and efficiency in a report released by the Reason Foundation.
+In 2018, the Kansas state highway system was ranked as the nation’s second best in overall highway performance and efficiency in a report released by the Reason Foundation.

 Sixteen national and regional interstate common carriers have local terminal facilities.
 Due to Wichita’s proximity to major markets and multitude of carriers, transit times and shipping rates are very competitive.
 Kansas motor carrier regulations mirror most federal guidelines.